 When you apply for a mortgage, you have the choice of getting either a fixed or variable interest rate.
-The most popular kind of mortgage is a five-year fixed rate mortgage, which means your rate is set for the first five years of your loan.
+The most popular kind of mortgage is a 5-year fixed rate mortgage, which means your rate is set for the first five years of your loan.

 As the name implies, fixed-rate mortgages are constant for the duration of the term.
 There are also variable-rate mortgages, which fluctuate with the bank’s prime rate.
 The advantage of a fixed-rate mortgage is that your mortgage payments won’t change even if the prime rate increases.
 Because of this, the interest rate on fixed-rate mortgages tend to be higher than variable-rate mortgages.
 With a variable-rate mortgage, your interest rate will decline if the bank’s prime rate falls.
 However, if the prime rate increases, so will the interest rate on your mortgage.

 Check out your best current mortgage rates

 Down payment rules

 A down payment refers to the money a purchaser must pay up front when buying a home.
 Typically, the down payment is a much smaller amount compared to the size of the mortgage.
 Together, the down payment plus the mortgage represent the total value of the home being acquired.
 Down payments are usually expressed as a percentage of the property value.
 For example, a 15% down payment on a home selling for $500,000 would be $75,000.
 The mortgage, comprising the balance, would be 85% or $425,000.

 In Canada there are minimum down payments for all property purchases.
 The percentage you must put down depends on the purchase price of the home: